pingcap/blog/how-pinterest-reduced-costs-and-improved-data-consistency-with-newsql-database.md

 In this figure:

-* The graph on the left shows Ixia’s architecture.
-As you can see, it’s pretty complicated.
+* The graph on the left shows Ixia's architecture.
+As you can see, it's pretty complicated.
 It has HBase and a CDC pipeline.
 It has Ixia and a thrift server.
 It also uses Memcache and a search engine.
 * On the right side is our dark traffic application built on top of TiDB.

 In contrast, the TiDB architecture is much simpler.